 Your door key opens the hatch from the outside.
-If your vehicle has the Content Theft-Deterrent/Alarm System and the system is armed, opening the hatch this way will trigger the alarm.
-First disarm the system or use the remote keyless entry transmitter to open the hatch.
+If your vehicle has the content theft-deterrent/alarm system and the system is armed, opening the hatch this way will trigger the alarm.
+First, disarm the system or use the remote keyless entry transmitter to open the hatch.
+See "Content Theft-Deterrent/Alarm System" in the Index.